brontide/simple_isi/README.rst

 Why would I write this when there is an official sdk?
 Because I just needed one thing and I felt like the official API was very heavyweight and lacked the finess of that some quick python could acheive.
 What started as some helper functions that I wrote quickly became a class and that spawned additional features.
-Rather than code compiled this library just does the pyth-esque job of doing what seems right and failing if not possible.
+Rather than code compiled, this library just does the python-esque job of doing what seems right and failing if not possible.

 **Standout feature**